Chirag-Nayak/go-basics/web-service/README.md

 # Read Me
 Demo application to show how you can create a web service (REST API end-point) in Go.
 The application mainly demonstrates:
 * Creating REST API using Built-In Go Libraries (Using http handlers)
-* Creating REST API using Gorilla framework (Utilizing the same http handlers by using a modified version of "Template Method" design pattern by having a function type inside a struct)
+* Creating REST API using Gorilla framework (Utilizing the same http handlers by having a function type inside a struct)

 ## Prerequisite for the developlent
 * Development envorinment